Somuns-Yjx/StudyDemo/README.md

 # StudyDemo
-Some demo wrriten while I was learning.
+Some demo writen while I was learning.